Kuril Islands: Geography and climate

-The northernmost, Atlasov Island (Araido in Japanese), is an almost-perfect volcanic cone rising sheer out of the sea; it has been praised by the Japanese in haiku, wood-block prints, and other forms, in much the same way as the better-known Mount Fuji.
+The northernmost, Atlasov Island (Araido in Japanese), is an almost-perfect volcanic cone rising sheer out of the sea; it has been depicted by Japanese artists in haiku, wood-block prints, and other forms, in much the same way as the better-known Mount Fuji.
 Its summit is the highest point in Sakhalin Oblast.

 Nature

 Marine

 Owing to their location along the Pacific shelf edge and the confluence of Okhotsk Sea gyre and the southward Oyashio Current, the Kuril islands are surrounded by waters that are among the most productive in the North Pacific, supporting a wide range and high abundance of marine life.

 Invertebrates: Extensive kelp beds surrounding almost every island provide crucial habitat for sea urchins, various mollusks and countless other invertebrates and their associated predators.
 Many species of squid provide a principal component of the diet of many of the smaller marine mammals and birds along the chain.

 Fish: Further offshore, walleye pollock, Pacific cod, several species of flatfish are of the greatest commercial importance.
 During the 1980s, migratory Japanese sardine was one of the most abundant fish in the summer.

 Pinniped: The main pinnipeds were a significant object of harvest for the indigenous populations of the Kuril islands, both for food and materials such as skin and bone.
 The long-term fluctuations in the range and distribution of human settlements along the Kuril island presumably tracked the pinniped ranges.
 In historical times, fur seals were heavily exploited for their fur in the 19th and early 20th centuries and several of the largest reproductive rookeries, as on Raykoke island, were extirpated.
 In contrast, commercial harvest of the true seals and Steller sea lions has been relatively insignificant on the Kuril islands proper.
 Since the 1960s there has been essentially no additional harvest and the pinniped populations in the Kuril islands appear to be fairly healthy and in some cases expanding.
 The notable exception is the now extinct Japanese sea lion, which was known to occasionally haul out on the Kuril islands.

 Sea otters: Sea otters were exploited very heavily for their pelts in the 19th century, as shown by 19th- and 20th-century whaling catch and sighting records.

 Seabirds: The Kuril islands are home to many millions of seabirds, including northern fulmars, tufted puffins, murres, kittiwakes, guillemots, auklets, petrels, gulls and cormorants.
 On many of the smaller islands in summer, where terrestrial predators are absent, virtually every possibly hummock, cliff niche or underneath of boulder is occupied by a nesting bird.
 Several of the islands, including Kunashir and the Lesser Kuril Chain in the South Kurils, and the northern Kurils from Urup to Paramushir, have been recognised as Important Bird Areas (IBAs) by BirdLife International because they support populations of various threatened bird species, including many waterbirds, seabirds and waders.